 Miss Leah Oliver RVN joined the staff having been doing VN training with us as a placement student from Houghall College.
-She has qualified last summer, graduated January 17 and is thrilled that her hard work and cheerful disposition has earned her a permanent job wearing her dark green, RVN uniform at last!
+She qualified successfully, graduated January 17 and is thrilled that her hard work and cheerful disposition has earned her a permanent job wearing her dark green, RVN uniform at last!
 Leah has now been promoted to Deputy Head Nurse.

 Miss Maria Murphy RVN was a classmate of Leah's at college, and has also passed her exam in 2017, graduated and is wearing dark green!
 We are delighted that we have persuaded her to join us.
 Maria is particularly interested in running our weight reduction clinics, and has been propmoted to Deputy Head Nurse..

-Abigail Sumner completed the level two Veterinary Care Assistant training at another practice, joined us as a placement trainee on the VN course and has now been given a permanent position, having passed her theory test.
-Just waiting for the results of her practical exam.,
+Abigail Sumner completed the level two Veterinary Care Assistant training at another practice, joined us as a placement trainee on the VN course and has now passed her exams.
+Just a little paperwork to go then the's VN and hopes to run geriatric clinics for our older patients.

-Daniel Eitheridge had been a placement Veterinary Care Assistant for the last two years, developing professional skills and growing into the role so proficiently this past year that we rewarded him with a permenant position.
-He is going to progress onto the VN training thisyear.
+Daniel Eitheridge had been a placement Veterinary Care Assistant for the last two years, developing professional skills and growing into the role so proficiently that we rewarded him with a permenant position.
+He has started year one of the VN course.

 We have always employed a cleaner, of course.
 A succession of lovely ladies have come and gone over the years and thanks to them all for keeping us fresh and clean.